 13 May 1904 About this time, the Japanese manage to cut communications between Port Arthur and the Russian army in Manchuria.

 15 May 1904 The Japanese battleships Hatsuse and Yashima strike mines while on blockade duty off Port Arthur.
 One mine detonates the magazine of Hatsuse and about 500 people are killed.
 Yashima is eventually abandoned.
+The Japanese cruiser Kasuga collides with the cruiser Yoshino in dense fog off Port Arthur.
+The Yoshino goes down with 319 of her crew.
+19 are rescued.

 17 May 1904 Works by three contemporary French composers are performed for the first time at the Nouveau Théâtre, Paris.
 They are the symphonic prelude Résurrection op.4 by Albert Roussel (35), Shéhérazade, for solo voice and orchestra by Maurice Ravel (29) to words of Klingsor, and Choral varié for saxophone and orchestra, by Vincent d’Indy (53).